Approximate RFM

 Recency, frequency, and monetary

 You can access individual RFM scores directly from the Segment Editor.
-To add any of these attributes to your segment, click Add criteria, select the Transaction Attributes Extended table, select L12M Frequency, L12M Monetary, or L12M Recency, and then apply an condition.
+To add any of these attributes to your segment, To add these attributes to your segment, click Add condition and then Add attribute.
+Select the Transaction Attributes Extended source, select L12M Frequency, L12M Monetary, or L12M Recency, and then apply an condition.

 L12M Recency